CaitiffMCPE/Genisys/README.md

-Minecraft: PE Server Software
+Minecraft: PE Server Software, Aerial.

-Fork of Genysi - PocketMine-MP.
+Fork of Genysis - PocketMine-MP.
+Code may have been used from other softwares, Visit Genysis Github to view them.
 Desgined for server performance.

 Features: